MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-uwp-apps.md

 * [A Developer's Guide to Windows 10](https://go.microsoft.com/fwlink/?linkid=850804)
 * [Microsoft Virtual Academy](http://www.microsoftvirtualacademy.com/)

-## Use XAML to create your app's layout and interface
+## Customize your app's layout and appearance with XAML

 Most UWP apps use the XAML markup language to create their UI.
+Learn how you can use its core features to customize your app's visual presentation.

 * [Learn the basics of utilizing XAML in your app](xaml-basics-intro.md)

-Once you're familiar with XAML, check out this guidance for creating your app's UI.
+Once you're familiar with what XAML can do, check out this guidance for creating a unique look for your app.

 * [Intro to app UI design](../layout/design-and-ui-intro.md)
 * [Layout for UWP apps](../layout/index.md)